FastEddyOne/DSyncBot/README.md

 - /mute: The bot will mute the user from the discord server.
 (Must be a mod or admin)
 - /clear: The bot will clear the channel.
 (Must be a mod or admin)
 - /poll: The bot will poll the channel.
 (Must be a mod or admin)
+- /announce: The bot will announce to a channel.
+(Must be a mod or admin)

 ## Getting Started